amperature/gdg/design.md

 end
 ```

-The outer if statement is where isValidPiece is called in to check if the piece is valid.
+The outer if statement checks if the piece is valid.
 If it is, then it checks 2 specific states:

 The first state is if it's colliding with another piece.
-If it does, then the piece is applied to the grid and is cemented it's place on the board, unable to move.
+If it does, then the piece is applied to the grid and has cemented its place on the board, unable to move.

-The second state is if it collides with itself, which only happens when you top out.
+The second state is if it collides with the stack when it enters the board, which only happens when you top out.

 ### Movement (for real)
 To do this, we first use movePiece to link x and y to offsetX and offsetY.